 Charlotte is an Account Manager at Cicero Group, having joined the company in 2015.
-She works with a range of FTSE 100 clients - predominantly in the financial services sector but also covering the legal and hospitality sectors - providing advice on political and policy developments and strategy.
+She works with a range of FTSE 100 clients, providing advice on political and policy developments and strategy.
 Charlotte also leads on legal and constitutional analysis relating to Brexit, and is Deputy Editor of Cicero’s microsite Cicero Elections.

 Charlotte is involved in wider work to increase diversity and inclusion across the financial services industry.
 Recently this has included involvement in the organisation of Diverse City events, which are designed to raise funds for initiatives to widen access to careers in the savings and investment industry, set up following the President’s Club dinner.
 Charlotte has also previously volunteered with the Fawcett Society.

 Polly Martin accidentally found herself in public affairs.
 Despite always wanting to be an auctioneer, and a couple of years working in an auction house, she decided to take a chance on a long-held dream to work in Parliament.
 What followed were three incredible years working in the House of Lords, where she learnt the importance of good legislation, and witnessed first-hand the impact that great lobbying could have.
 She now works for Historic Houses, combining her passion for heritage and the arts with her love of politics.